MeghanathMC/DevLabs/backend/README.md

-# HackFolio Backend API
+# DevLabs Backend API

-A comprehensive Node.js/Express backend API for the HackFolio platform - a developer portfolio aggregation system for showcasing hackathon projects and achievements.
+A comprehensive Node.js/Express backend API for the DevLabs platform - a developer portfolio aggregation system for showcasing hackathon projects and achievements.

 ## 🚀 Features